logzio/logz-docs/_source/logzio_collections/_contributors/imnotashrimp.md

 linkedin: sboroda
 github: imnotashrimp

-logzio-role: Keeper of the Docs
+logzio-role: Keeper of the 🦆🦆🦆
 collection: contributors
 ---